 About the Artists

-In addition to maintaining a private oboe studio, Jillian has been a Visiting Lecturer in Music at Ithaca College and was on faculty at LeMoyne and Hamilton Colleges.
-She is a graduate of the Eastman School of Music (BM, PC, ALP), where she studied with Richard Killmer.
-Jillian is currently pursuing her Master of Music degree at the Yale School of Music under the tutelage of Stephen Taylor.
+In addition to maintaining a private oboe studio, she has been Visiting Lecturer in Music at Ithaca College and was formerly on faculties at LeMoyne and Hamilton Colleges.
+A graduate of the Eastman School of Music (BM, PC, ALP), where she studied with Richard Killmer, Jillian was awarded a MM-MMA from Yale University this past May after three years of studies with Stephen Taylor.

 Pianist Jonathan Mak is from Toronto, Canada.
 At age four, Jonathan made his solo debut with the Canadian Sinfonietta orchestra.